 CBackup is definitely a great help in this aspect.
 It allows you to add Dropbox, Google Drive and OneDrive accounts to manage multiple cloud storage accounts with one login.
 Also, it supports backup from cloud to cloud.
 You can follow these steps to combine your several cloud storage accounts:

-3. Select the cloud drive you want to add to CBackup.
-For example, select Dropbox, and click on Add.
+2. Select Storage.
+Select the cloud drive you want to add to CBackup.
+For example, select Dropbox, and click on Authorize Now andfinish the authorization.
 You can add as many cloud accounts as you have.

-4. Press the My Storage + button, and click the New Combined Cloud tag appearing in the menu.
+3. Press the Storage button, and click the + Add Combined Cloud tag.

-5. Tick the box next to the cloud storage account that you want to combine, and click on Next.
+4. Tick the box next to the cloud storage account that you want to combine, and click on Next > Combine.

-6. Then you will have a new Combined Cloud in your clouds list.
-You can select the Combined Cloud as the backup destination.
+5. Then you will have a new Combined Cloud in your clouds list.
+You can select the Combined Cloud as the backup destination by clicking Backup > Backup PC to Combined Cloud.